MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 # Manage account users

 You can use Azure Active Directory to add users to your Dev Center account.
 Each user is assigned a role that gives them a specific set of permissions to the account.
 You can also assign a role to a group of users, or to an Azure AD application.

+> [!IMPORTANT]
-> **Important**  In order to add and manage account users, you must first associate your Dev Center account with your organization's Azure Active Directory.
+> In order to add and manage account users, you must first associate your Dev Center account with your organization's Azure Active Directory.
 This requires you to sign in to Azure AD with a [Global administrator](http://go.microsoft.com/fwlink/?LinkId=746654) account.
 Once you establish this association, you won't be able to remove it without contacting support.

 ## Associate your Dev Center account with your organization's Azure Active Directory